A Quantitative Bound For Szemer\'edi's Theorem for a Complexity One Polynomial Progression over $\mathbb{Z}/N\mathbb{Z}$: PET Induction

 \section{PET Induction}

 Our first step towards the proof of \thref{gowers} is proving an initial Gowers norm estimate.
-We do this by using PET induction, due to Bergelson and Liebman in \cite{BL}.
-A proof can be found in \cite{Pr2} (see also \cite{Pr1}). \begin{lemma}\thlabel{pet1} There exists some $s$, $c$, $\zeta > 0$ such that
+We do this by using PET induction, due to Bergelson and Leibman in \cite{BL}.
+This lemma is recorded in \cite[Proposition 2.2]{P1}. \begin{lemma}\thlabel{pet1} There exists some $s$, $c$, $\zeta > 0$ such that